 Police and Court Clearances

 All candidates are required to submit a police clearance issued by the Guam Police Department, a court clearance issued by the Superior Court of Guam, and a records search issued by the District Court of Guam.
-These clearances must be certified by each respective agency and the certification may not be more than thirty (30) days from the date of filing for candidacy.
+These clearances must be certified by each respective agency and the certification must not be more than thirty (30) days from the date of filing for candidacy.

 Campaign Signs: 21 GCA § 61541